formich/TicTacToe-SmartContract-Solidity/README.md

 Features:
  - The game allows players to bet Ether on a TicTacToe Match, hoster and joiner has to bet the same amount of money;
  - The winner automatically gets the pot;
- - If the game is drawn then the plot is equally splitted;
+ - If the game is drawn then the pot is equally splitted;
  - The players are enforced to finish the match.
-So if one decide to leavem, after 10 minutes other player can reclaim the whole pot;
+So if one decide to leave, after 10 minutes other player can reclaim the whole pot;

  ### Install and Run